South Island (Kenya): Climate

 The island generally has a hot and arid climate which lasts from December to March.
 The coolest months on the island are June and July.
 Strong winds are a common occurrence from May to September.
 The annual rainfall at the island averages at 250mm.

 Discovery

+Lake Turkana has been fished and traversed for thousands of years by local tribespeople.
 In 1888, Samuel Teleki, a Hungarian explorer, set off to a trip in Eastern Africa specifically in northern Kenya and southern Ethiopia with Ludwig von Höhnel, an Austrian naval officer and explorer.
-They were the first Europeans to see many places including Lake Turkana which was named Lake Rudolf (named after the Crown Prince Rudolf of Austria) when it was discovered, Lake Chew Bahir which was named Lake Stefanie (named after Princess Stephanie of Belgium) back then, the Teleki's Volcano (named after Teleki) and more including South Island.
-Teleki and Höhnel made many observations and discoveries about the local geography, the tribe community and others.
+They were the first Europeans to see many places including Lake Turkana which was named Lake Rudolf (named after the Crown Prince Rudolf of Austria) when it was discovered, Lake Chew Bahir which was named Lake Stefanie (named after Princess Stephanie of Belgium).
+They also saw the Teleki's Volcano (named after Teleki) and South Island.
+Teleki and Höhnel made many observations and discoveries about the local geography, the community and others.
 All of their work was published in a book called The Discovery of Lakes Rudolf and Stefanie in 1892 by Höhnel himself.

+Humans and other species

+Designated a World Heritage Site by UNESCO in 1997, the 39-sq-km volcanic island is almost completely barren and uninhabited, with only a few shrubs and trees and almost no fresh water.
+It does have some rock art, suggesting previous human presence.
+The population of wildlife includes large crocodiles, many bird species including European migrant birds, venomous snakes and feral goats.
+There is a small dock and a designated park campsite on the western side.